JacobPfau/JacobPfau.github.io/_posts/2020-07-26-The-Roots-and-Shoots-of-Moral-Language.md

 tags: [ethics,philosophy]
 ---

-For discussion and clarification of my ideas on the Effective Altruism Forum see [here](https://forum.effectivealtruism.org/posts/38WjqWZQpzY9ANWio/my-meta-ethics-and-possible-implications-for-ea).
+For discussion and clarification of the ideas presented in this post, see the corresponding thread on the Effective Altruism Forum [here](https://forum.effectivealtruism.org/posts/38WjqWZQpzY9ANWio/my-meta-ethics-and-possible-implications-for-ea).

 ### Background